 Another factor important to adolescents was speaking to her partner about her contraceptive method.
 The less effective method users most commonly cited speaking with their partner as part of the process in choosing their last contraceptive method, compared with hormonal method users and LARC users.
 The less effective method users also most commonly cited her partner's acceptability of the method as important, compared with hormonal method users and LARC users.
 This finding probably is due to the nature of the method: conversations are needed to negotiate condom use or withdrawal, whereas a teen can use other methods without speaking to her partner.
-Nevertheless, a portion of IUD/implant users and hormonal method users would be needed to understand her partner's involvement, but this could be a sign of maturity in which adolescents communicated with their partners about healthier sexual lives.
+Nevertheless, a portion of IUD/implant users and hormonal method users still rated her partner's acceptability of the method as highly important to her.
+More information would be needed to understand her partner's involvement, but this could be a sign of maturity in which adolescents communicated with their partners about healthier sexual lives.